Interior secretary seeks to rid US of derogatory place names - NewsBreak

 Haaland also called for the creation of an advisory committee to solicit, review and recommend changes to other derogatory geographic and federal place names.
 That panel will be made up of tribal representatives and civil rights, anthropology and history experts.

-In the 1960s and 1970s, the Board on Geographic Names took action to eliminate the use of derogatory terms for Black and Japanese people.
+In the 1960s and 1970s, the Board on Geographic Names took action to eliminate the use of derogatory terms for Blacks and Japanese.

 The board also voted in 2008 to change the name of a prominent Phoenix mountain from Squaw Peak to Piestewa Peak to honor Army Spc.
 Lori Piestewa, the first Native American woman to die in combat while serving in the U.S. military.